gbrlbsls/gabs-mailer/README.md

 - Node (tested on 16.10)

 # How to use
-**1.** Create a table on your database with any name you want(configure **config.json**), but with the following columns: id, subject, body, email_to, emails_cc, status
+**1.** Create a table on your database with any name you want(configure **config.json**), but with the following columns:
+- id

+    Unique

+- subject

+    varchar

+- body

+    text

+- email_to

+    varchar

+- emails_cc

+    varchar or text, this will be a comma separated emails string
+    ex: "mail1@mail.com,mail2@mail.com"

+- status

+    int
-    - Status default value must be 0
+    default 0

+If you prefer, you can change those names and remap in **config.json**

 All status values are:

     0 - TO SEND

     1 - SENDING

     2 - SENT

-    - If you prefer, you can change those names and remap in **config.json**

 **2.** Configure **config.json**

 **3.** Run the service with node

-    3.1         npm install
+    npm install

-    3.2         npm run start
+    npm run start

 OR

 **3.** Run the service with docker-compose

-    3.1         docker-compose up -d
+    docker-compose up -d

-    3.2         docker logs -f gabs_mailer
+    docker logs -f gabs_mailer

 **4.** Test adding some email to the created table setting the status to 0